 The Future For WAX

 With millions of users and the growing demand for blockchain games, it appears that Malcolm CasSelle is justifiable for his confidence that WAX will be successful.
-WAX has already landed many partnerships with credible companies including SALT Lending, Bancor Network, GIFTO, and Robert Cache.
+WAX has already landed many partnerships with credible companies including Terra Virtual, Forge Arena, Bancor Network, GIFTO, and Robot Cache.
 Not only has the popularity grown for blockchain games, but also that of the use of cryptocurrency.
 We’ve seen it with the Bitcoin phenomenon.
-“We are big into crypto but we had to build our own.”
+“We are big into crypto but we had to build our own payment processing.”
 CasSelle says.
 “In our marketplace, many items are small value.
-There is no point offering a digital asset for 50c only for it to cost $2 in fees to send.
+There is no point offering a digital asset for 50c only for it to spend $2 in fees to send.
 Transaction fees on other blockchains are too expensive.
 We need fees in the form of micro pennies.”
 Its low costs like this that will bring more consumers to the platform.
 For many of these consumers there may be a lack of knowledge on the possibilities that come from this new platform.
 That’s why WAX and OPSkins both offer asset classes.
 Classes like these teach what you can do with your cryptocurrency.
 With millions of users and growing at the rate of about 200,000 per month, the transaction speed requirements are more than what the industry of cryptocurrency can support.
 CasSelle sees this as a possibility for “changing the crypto world” by pushing its current limit, and increasing its reach indefinitely to support a mass market audience.
 He demonstrates the confidence in that possibility saying, “While on our roadshow we visited every crypto expert and source of funds we could find.
 What we found was universal appreciation of our product.”

 The new decentralized platform has also teamed up with the massively online strategy game known as War Riders.
 The game is based on earning cryptocurrency, customizing vehicles and battling opponents.
 CEO of Cartified (creators of War Riders), Vlad Kartashov is more than excited about the partnership.
 Kartashov feels players should have full control over what they’ve earned and for the first time, a truly decentralized gaming economy is created by giving power back to the players.
 It’s not what the game is, it’s what it represents.
 For CasSelle, blockchain-based games like these will bring more opportunity for the cryptocurrency community to get involved.
 While these blockchain games are becoming more popular, the need for a trustworthy marketplace like WAX will grow as well.
 “Integrating War Riders to that ecosystem is an exciting move for us and for the blockchain-based gaming community as a whole.”